A Letter from Dr. Sisk

 MYSO was under the continuous direction of its founder and conductor until her death, at which time Pamela Overstreet Culley assumed the duties of director and conductor.
 Upon her retirement in 1985, Daniel Sommerville assumed her position.
 He was followed by James MacDonald in 1986 and Philip J. Bauman in 1988.

-After a hiatus of two seasons, a process of dissolution was begun.
+After a hiatus of two seasons, a process of dissolution began.
 The board, under the leadership of Nancy Denton, decided to relocate MYSO from Chicago to the Joliet area.
-Auditions were held in May of 1991 and our current music director, Lawrence Sisk, was hired for MYSO’s first season in Joliet.
-Mary Jane Johnson, was hired in 1992 by the board to oversee the day to day business operations of the orchestra.
-In Spring of 2001, Mrs. Johnson retired and the position was filled by Mrs. Pam Nogal who served as Executive Director from 2001 until 2016.
-Audra Sybert is the current Executive Director of MYSO.
+Auditions were held in May of 1991 and Lawrence Sisk was hired for MYSO’s first season in Joliet.
+Dr. Sisk remained music director until 2020, for nearly 30 years.
+Dr. Benjamin Firer became music director in 2020.
+Mary Jane Johnson was hired in 1992 as executive director to oversee the day to day business operations of the orchestra.
+This position was later filled by Mrs. Pam Nogal in 2001, and Audra Sybert in 2016.

 Board of Directors